RysenRobotics/rysen-retargeting/README.md

 > command topic.
 It does not mean that another ROS 2 node is receiving or
 > processing that topic.

-The usual left-hand IP is 192.168.0.102.
-The usual right-hand IP is 192.168.0.103.
+The default left-hand IP is 192.168.0.102.
+The default right-hand IP is 192.168.0.103.
 Use the IP address from your hand or simulator setup if it is different.